Last Updated on November 14th, 2021

 Though having an inferior fat profile compared to almonds, the consumption of pistachios can still provide acne benefits.

-It is important to understand the nutritional value of both almonds and pistachio, especially when this nutrition is related to acne.
+So are nuts helpful or harmful to acne?
 The following comparison is between 100 grams of these nuts taking into account the various vitamins and minerals.

 The above comparison proves the nutritional benefits with almonds over pistachio.
 But when looking at minerals, pistachios compare better.
 Although magnesium content is less than almonds, pistachio provides a worthy source.
 Having better concentrations of zinc and selenium does not necessarily translate into huge benefits as only small quantities are sufficient to show results.